oldenisova/OlgaDenisovaResume/essay.md

 <h1>Why are you interested in programming?
 What have you done to expose yourself to programming so far?</h1>
 I loved problem solving and mathematics since my childhood.
 My favourite toys were puzzles, such as Rubik Cube.
-After high school, I decided to study Applied Math at Moscow Institute of Physics and Technology, which I entered by wining a competitive Olympiad in Physics and Math that provided full scholarship.
+After high school, I decided to study Applied Math at Moscow Engineering Physics Institute, which I entered by wining a competitive Olympiad in Physics and Math that provided full scholarship.

 After graduation, it didn't took much effort to find a good job as Business Analyst in Moscow, which exposed me to software development world.
 I didn't do any programming at my previous positions and had been involved mostly in requirements gathering, I still closely interacted with development teams.
 Being constantly curious and trying to learn new things, I was trying to get more involved in the development process and liked it, but didn't have a chance to do programming first-hand.